 Step 2: map cross-functional workflows

-Step 3: evaluate total cost of ownership
+Step 3: calculate total cost of ownership

 Step 4: plan for phased implementation